Eu-LISA: Eurodac - the European Dactyloscopy Database

-SIS II - the second generation Schengen Information System
+SIS - the Schengen Information System

 The Schengen Information System (SIS) is a large-scale IT system, managed by eu-LISA, which supports internal security and the exchange of information on persons and objects between national police, border control, customs, visa and judicial authorities.
 Since the Schengen area has no internal borders, SIS assists national authorities in sharing information with their European counterparts whilst performing border checks, and in the fight against cross-border crime and terrorism, all of which with respect to the latest EU data protection requirements.
 In 2018, eu-LISA launched the Automated Fingerprint Identification System (AFIS), which introduced a biometric search capability in SIS, allowing for the identification of persons of interest solely using fingerprints.

 The latest legislation foresees improvements within SIS to better address counter-terrorism and irregular migration.
 A more extensive use of biometric data and the creation of new categories of alerts, as well as the inclusion of more items in the already existing categories, is also foreseen.
 Wider access to Europol and access for Frontex hotspot teams is also a part of the legislation.